arkanild/LLMs/smart_resume/readme.md

-OVERVIEW:
+OVERVIEW

-An utility to tailor your resumes based on a particular job description.
-It connects to an open source LLM, takes your resume and the job description as an input and produces a tailored resume in doc format.
-Using this one can apply to multiple job positions and tailor their resumes based on specific job description.
+A utility to tailor your resumes based on a specific job description.
+It connects to an open-source LLM, takes your resume and the job description as inputs, and generates a tailored resume in DOC format.
+This allows users to efficiently apply to multiple job positions with resumes customized for each role.

-Happy(job) Hunting!!
+Happy (Job) Hunting! 🎯

-HOW IT WORKS:
+HOW DOES IT DO IT?

-The system asks for a resume in pdf format and input the Job description of the chosen job that you want to apply.
+Upload Your Resume – Provide your resume in PDF format.
+Enter the Job Description – Input the job description for the position you're applying for.
-It then takes up both these inputs and sends a structured prompt specific to an LLM in the huggingface open library.
+AI-Powered Customization – The system processes both inputs and sends a structured prompt to an LLM available on Hugging Face.
-It uses the Inference API of the huggingface library.
-You would need to generate a token and authenticate yourself into huggingface repo.
-Some models are gatekeeped and require additional permissions, you can easily switch the model if you have these permissions.
+Inference API – Uses Hugging Face’s Inference API, requiring a token for authentication.
+Some models are gated and may need additional permissions, but you can switch models if you have the required access.

-The prompt through prompt engineering is structured in such a way that you are able to toggle the parameters(temparature, max_new_tokens, etc).
-This gives the user the flexibility to create prompts like they would incase of a local model run on pyTorch or Tensorflow.
+Customizable Parameters – Through prompt engineering, you can adjust parameters such as temperature, max_new_tokens, etc., giving you flexibility similar to running a local model on PyTorch or TensorFlow.

 ARCHITECTURE DIAGRAM: